Lieder-Lab/liederDB/README.md

 __create TABLE_NAME set <COLUMNS_NAMES>__ [type <COLUMNS_TYPES>] [defaultValue <COLUMNS_defaultValues>];

 * e.g.
->create Apple set <AppleName, AppleCount, AppleColor>;
+>_create Apple set <AppleName, AppleCount, AppleColor>;_
 >
->You would create a table named Apple which has 3 columns named separately AppleName, AppleCount and AppleColor.
+>You have created a table named Apple which has 3 columns named separately AppleName, AppleCount and AppleColor.

->create Apple set <AppleName, AppleCount, AppleColor> type <string, int, string> defaultValue <'', 0, "">;
+>_create Apple set <AppleName, AppleCount, AppleColor> type <string, int, string> defaultValue <'', 0, "">;_
->You would create a table named Apple which has 3 columns named separately AppleName, AppleCount and AppleColor with default values '', 0 and ''.
+>You have created a table named Apple which has 3 columns named separately AppleName, AppleCount and AppleColor with type string, int ,string and with default values '', 0 and ''.

 * tips
->[type <COLUMNS_TYPES>] means you can assign every column with corresponding types, but should note that the length of COLUMNS_TYPE array should be equal as COLUMNS_NAME's length;
+>[type <COLUMNS_TYPES>] means you can assign every column with corresponding type, but should note that the length of COLUMNS_TYPE array should be equal as COLUMNS_NAME's length;
 >
 >[defaultValue <COLUMNS_defaultValues>] is default value of every column when you insert a new row without assignment.